WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Some users may want to grant certain permissions only to applications that have been reviewed for security by a trusted third party.
-These third parties could provide guarantees similar to those provided by the iOS, Android, or ChromeOS app stores, which might allow browsers to offer more powerful capabilities than have been deemed safe for unaudited websites.
+These third parties could provide guarantees similar to those provided by the iOS, Android, or Chrome OS app stores, which might allow browsers to offer more powerful capabilities than have been deemed safe for unaudited websites.